ViharDevalla/minikube-training/README.md

-# Scalable API - Using Docker, MiniKube with Ingress
+# Simple Scalable API - Using Docker, MiniKube with Ingress